-It would be impossible to invent Don Roberto today – a fantastic combination of Indiana Jones, Che Guevara, Sir Gawain and the Lone Ranger.
+It would be impossible to invent Don Roberto today – a fantastic combination of Don Quixote and Sir Gawain, Indiana Jones and the Lone Ranger.
 He was so multi-faceted, so complex that every chapter in his story reveals some new and contradictory aspect of his personality.

 Robert Bontine Cunninghame Graham was born in London in 1852 and died in Buenos Aires in 1936.
 He is best known as the founder, with Keir Hardie, of the Scottish Labour Party, and later as the founding president of the Scottish National Party.
 But in a long and extraordinary—there’s no other word for it—life he was many other things besides.